Acke7/BankAppMVC/README.md

 Reason: Total over 23000 kr in 72h
 ```

-If no suspicious activity is found, the file will say:
+If no suspicious activity is found at the new scann , the file will say:

 > **No new suspicious transactions found for [Country]**
+ **Only new suspicious activity will be shown evry scanning made **

 ---